nestoregon/dotfiles/README.md

 # Nes' Dotfiles
 This repository hosts my dotfiles to ease the configuration of a new device.

-Steps to create this repository can be found [here](https://harfangk.github.io/2016/09/18/manage-dotfiles-with-a-git-bare-repository.html)
+- Steps to create this repository can be found [bare github repository](https://harfangk.github.io/2016/09/18/manage-dotfiles-with-a-git-bare-repository.html)
+- Additional information for creating [dotfiles information](https://www.freecodecamp.org/news/dive-into-dotfiles-part-2-6321b4a73608/)

 ## Migrate to device
 Run the following script on a new terminal